Pancreatic-Cancer-Treatment

 It is important to determine the stage of the disease and whether pancreatic cancer can be removed through surgery to plan for treatment.
 In addition to asking about personal and family health history and conducting a physical exam, doctors and staff at Warith International Cancer Institute (WICI) in Iraq perform the following tests and procedures:

-Blood test: To measure levels of certain substances, such as bilirubin, released by tissues into the blood.
+Blood tests: Certain blood tests measure levels of certain substances, such as bilirubin, released by tissues into the blood.
 Higher or lower levels than normal may indicate disease.

-Pancreatic cancer diagnosing through tumor marker testing: a procedure in which a sample of blood, urine, or tissue is examined to measure the amounts of certain substances produced by cancer cells in the body.
+Tumor marker testing: A procedure in which a sample of blood, urine, or tissue is examined to measure the amounts of certain substances produced by cancer cells in the body.

 Magnetic resonance imaging (MRI): It uses magnets, radio waves, and a computer to create detailed images of areas inside the body.